permguard/permguard/site/content/docs/0.1/core-stack/policy-engines/authorization-api.md

   The identity of the user or system making the request.
 For instance, in a web application acting as a PEP, the principal is the authenticated user sending the API request.
 The principal is represented by an `identity_token` and an `access_token`.
 This is distinct from the API-Key used to authenticate the PEP with the PDP.

 - **`policy_store`**:
   The store containing the policies used to evaluate the request.
-It includes a `type`, an `id`, and a `version`.
+It includes a `type`, and `id`.
 The payload is designed to support different types of policy stores, including those that are immutable and versioned, to address various requirements.

 - **`entities`**:
   Objects represent principals, subjects, actions, and resources.
 The payload supports multiple policy engines, each with its own entity schema.
 Entities are defined using a `schema` name and a list of `items` that adhere to this schema.
 Integration with a Policy Information Point (PIP) has to enable additional entities to be merged with those included in the request.